 Probe List

-A probe list is a subset of a probe set.
-Probe lists are generated by multiple filters implemented in RED, which store the remaining editing sites after filteration.
+A probe list is a subset of the probe set.
+Probe lists are generated by one or more filters implemented in RED, which store the remaining editing sites after filteration.
 However, we can produce probe lists from another probe list which had executed one or more filters.

 Getting Started